it-at-m/mucgpt/README.md

 The frontend is based on a template from [Microsoft Azure](https://github.com/Azure-Samples/azure-search-openai-demo) and is implemented using React, Typescript and Javascript.

 The framework used to implement the backend of MUCGPT is called [FastAPI](https://fastapi.tiangolo.com/).
 It is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.
 The backend uses LangChain to connect to LLMs.
-In the [config](config/default.json) file, you can provide the user with various LLM options to select from in the frontend.
+In the [.env](config/.env.empty) file, you can provide the user with various LLM options to select from in the frontend.

 For more information about all the features of MUCGPT click [here](/docs/FEATURES.md).

-A cheatsheat to use MUCGPT is located [here](app/frontend/src/assets/mucgpt_cheatsheet.pdf).

 ## Contributing